-Kayla Tillapaugh is a mother and an Environmental Technologist residing in the Central Kootenays on the traditional territories of the Sinixt, Ktunaxa, Secwepemc and Sylix First Nations.
-She fostered a young passion for conservation and stewardship in the rolling mountains and river valleys of the North Okanagan/ Shuswap within Syilx and Secwepemc traditional lands.
-Her fascination and appreciation for native plants sprouted from her love of wild foraging and nature photography.
-Kayla’s professional experience includes rural research and innovation, environmental monitoring, habitat restoration, community building, and working with nonprofits and First Nations.
-She is passionate about the rekindling of human-nature relationships through a deep reimagination of symbiotic coexistence among kin, across space, throughout time.
+Kayla Tillapaugh has been on the KNPS board since April 2021.
+She is a proud mother residing in Raspberry within the traditional homelands of the Sinixt people which includes areas utilized by the Syilx, Ktunaxa, and Secwepemc Nations.
+She fostered a young passion for conservation and stewardship in the rolling mountains and river valleys of her homeplace in the North Okanagan/ Shuswap within Syilx and Secwépemc traditional lands.
+She pursued studies in Environmental Planning Technology and gained work experience in Indigenous land stewardship, academic research, and environmental nonprofit management.
+Her fascination and appreciation for native plants sprouted from her love of wild foraging and macrophotography.
+Kayla enjoys camping, swimming, rock hunting, nature walks, and most of all, spending time with friends and family (including the furry and scaled ones!).
+She is passionate about the rekindling of human-nature relationships through a deep reimagination of symbiotic coexistence among kin

 Caroline has no scientific training whatsoever but has spent a lifetime playing with and reading up on plants and mushrooms.
 Her favourite gift was a four volume book set of detailed photographs and botanical descriptions of many of the world’s plants.
 Currently a teacher of young children, a calling she’s followed for the past 20 years, Caroline has also taught adults at Coast Mountain College.
 In her previous career, she was a lawyer passionately representing immigrants and refugees.
 Caroline writes for fun, and volunteers as a director with several Kootenay organizations, two of them plant and mushroom related.
 She is married to someone who permits himself to be dragged into the woods, and has one son who rarely even feigns polite interest.